 Economic Activity at the Site

 As of December 2016, EPA had data on 7 on-site businesses.
 These businesses employed 39 people and generated an estimated $5,731,350 in annual sales revenue.
-For additional information click here.
+View additional information about redevelopment economics at Superfund sites.

 Activity and Use Limitations